estsetubal-pa-2024-25/projeto-er/README.md

 ## Java Development Kit

-Deve utilizar uma versão do Java Development Kit (JDK) com suporte para JavaFX.
-A versão recomendada para a Unidade Curricular é a BellSoft Liberica JDK, versão **17 LTS (FULL)**.
-Transferência disponível em https://bell-sw.com/pages/downloads/#/java-17-lts
+You must use a version of the Java Development Kit (JDK) that supports JavaFX.
+The recommended version for the Course Unit is BellSoft Liberica JDK, version **17 LTS (FULL)**.
+Download available at https://bell-sw.com/pages/downloads/#/java-17-lts